 Check the configuration of the Windows Update

 Windows Update may interfere with Miradore when it tries to install Windows patches.
 If the installation of Windows patches is failing on your managed Windows computers, we recommend checking the configuration of Windows Update on the managed Windows computers.

-- Make sure the Windows Update Service is not disabled
+- Make sure that the Windows Update Service is enabled.

 - Set Windows Automatic Updates to Never check for updates (Windows 7 & 8).